zachpmanson/notes/notes/Notes/Software/Development/Code Opinions/getattr() is a red flag.md

 The only time I can think you might want to use this is when we have split table that share parent super class e.g. `BaseUsage`, `Usage`, `GasUsage`, `LPGUsage` .

-(to be fair, I believe that we generally want to avoid needing that kind of abstraction in the future)
+(to be fair, I believe that we generally want to avoid needing that kind of abstraction)

 Other than that, why do you need `getattr()` ?
 Is there a better way of referencing the attribute, that doesn’t break VS Code type inference?
+Remember, [[Command Click]].

 Reflection is powerful and also may be a sign you’ve gone too far.